 - 2.1.
-To reduce the AT&C loss and increase the coverage of billing and collection efficiency, JBVNL has taken up the prepaid smart metering works under various schemes.
+To reduce the AT&C loss and increase the coverage of billing and collection efficiency, the JBVNL has taken up the prepaid smart metering works under various schemes.
 This has also been an active component under RDSS.
 Under this part, Prepaid Smart metering for consumers and System metering at Feeder and Distribution Transformer Level with communicating feature along with associated Advance Metering Infrastructure (AMI) will be done in TOTEX (Total Expenditure) mode through PPP. - 2.2.
 Proposed changes in reference to smart meter metering: the smart meters are being installed in prepaid mode and electricity charge calculation is done on a daily basis.
 Daily charge calculation/deduction shall be done in MDMS system or billing system based on the data collected from Head End System (HES) (daily profile, load profile and billing profile).
-The balance and consumption data shall be updated against each consumer, which can be readily viewed by the consumer via dedicated mobile app and web portal. - 2.3.
-The moment, consumers balance falls below the 7-day average amount (i.e. seven times the last month's daily average), a recharge notification/alert (Notification 1) is sent to the consumer to avoid disconnection and same is also reflected in the consumers mobile app. - 2.4.
-Once the consumer's balance goes below zero amount, disconnection/auto cut alert message (Notification 2 is sent to the consumer asking them to recharge and same is also reflected in the consumers mobile app) - 2.5.
-Within 24 hours of the disconnection/auto cut alert message, consumers receive an imminent disconnection/auto cut message (Notification 3) and failure to recharge within 24 hours of the imminent disconnection/ auto cut message leads to auto cut of the consumer connection and same may also be reflected in the consumers mobile app. - 2.6.
-Disconnection is scheduled only between 10 AM 1 PM of any particular day, provided it is not a Govt. of Jharkhand notified holiday or a Sunday.
+The balance and consumption data shall be updated against each consumer, which can be readily viewed by the consumer via dedicated mobile app and web portal - 2.3.
+The moment, consumers balance falls below the last month's 7-day average amount, a recharge notification/alert (Notification 1) is sent to the consumer to avoid disconnection and same is also reflected in the consumer mobile app. - 2.4.
+Once the consumer's balance goes below zero amount, disconnection alert message (Notification 2 is sent to the consumer asking them to recharge and same is also reflected in the consumer mobile app - 2.5.
+Within 24 hours of the disconnection alert message, consumers receive an imminent disconnection message (Notification 3) and failure to recharge within 24 hours of the imminent disconnection message leads to disconnection of the consumer connection and same may also be reflected in the consumer mobile app - 2.6.
+Disconnection can happen anytime except the happy hours (i.e) from 6PM in the evening to 6AM in the next morning of any particular day, provided it is not a Govt. of Jharkhand notified holiday or a Sunday. - 2.7.
+Post disconnection, consumers are notified once in every 4 days about the same along with details of the negative balance amount till the consumer recharges their account to show a positive balance amount. - 2.8.
+The Commission is hereby requested to consider the above-mentioned process/timelines formulated by the JBVNL for the temporary disconnection of consumers with smart prepaid energy meters & grant approval for the same.
+Also, the petitioner prays to the Hon'ble commission that notifications as highlighted above may be considered as formal intimation to the consumers for DISCOM to carry out temporary disconnection.